charlespeters/ARWHD/about.md

 ### Colophon

 This site is powered by Jekyll.
-It’s made with SASS, Autoprefixer, Grunt & Flexbox, Prism.js, FitText/FitVids & written mostly with the Atom editor.
+It’s made with Sass, Autoprefixer, Grunt & Flexbox, Prism.js, FitText/FitVids & written mostly with the Atom editor.
 It’s hosted on Github Pages, version controlled with Github (via Tower).

 The typeface being used is Whitney from Hoefler & Co.